NicHub/mpu9250-esp32/README.md

 platformio upgrade
 ```

 2. Connect the MPU9250 to the I²C port of the ESP32.
+Note that this step is not necessary for the M5Stack because it includes an MPU9250.

 3. Create manually a file called `src/WifiSettings.h` with the following content: